DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab2.md

 _Pin Diagram for a WeMOS LOLIN32 OLED clone from manufacturer HiLetGo_

-Notice that most pins have multiple labels assigned to them.
+Notice that most pins have more than one label assigned to them.
 Depending on how they are configured in software, these pins can perform multiple functions.
 Choosing a pin labeled only as GPIO can help avoid contention with these functions later on.

 The only two GPIO only pins are GPIO_5 and GPIO_16.
 You might recall GPIO_5 is being used for I2C, so that leaves GPIO_16 as the one pin that's least likely to be used for something else.
 We'll use GPIO_16 for the DHT11's data connection.